-Ecofibre has had quite a year.
+Ecofibre had quite a year in 2019.
 The Australia-based company’s Ananda Food division just revealed that its new facility in Newcastle, Australia, earned the BRC Global Standard for Food Issue 8.

 With that, Ananda Food is now the only 100% Australian-grown hemp company to achieve BRCGS certification, raising the bar for the entire industry.
 The accreditation is one of the world's leading food safety certification standards, used by more than 25,000 certified suppliers in more than 130 countries.